AlgyJr/ios_guides/Form-Input.md

 cell containing a form input may be removed from memory as soon as it disappears from the screen when the user scrolls the table.
 This means that you cannot necessarily rely on the state of the form itself to store information the user has input.
-We'll cover how overcome this and other problems below.
+We'll cover how to overcome this and other problems below.

 Here is a typical example of form inputs in a table view: